ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 to the device operator as would be the case when the AK certificate is replaced as part of onboarding the device into a new operational environment.

-The AK certificate that signs the evidence MUST include the Extended Key Usage (EKU) certificate extension, and the EKU certificate extension MUST include the `id-kp-attest`, as defined in {{I-D.jpfiset-lamps-attestationkey-eku}}.
+The AK certificate associated with the AK that signs the evidence have the following constraints:

+* the certificate MUST include the Extended Key Usage (EKU) certificate extension;

+* the EKU certificate extension MUST include the `id-kp-attestationKey`, as defined in this specification; and,

+* the `KeyUsage` extension (KU) MUST have the `digitalSignature` bit set.

+An EKU that includes only a single KeyPurposeId of `id-kp-attestationKey` SHOULD be marked as `critical`.
+The reasoning here is that the usage of a true attestation key is constrained by the security module it's contained by.
+Presenting non-attestation data for validation by this AK public key should ALWAYS fail.

+An EKU that includes a KeyPurposeId of `id-kp-attestationKey` along with other attestation-related KeyPurposeId SHOULD NOT be marked as critical.

 Note that the data format specified in {{sec-data-model}} allows for zero, one, or multiple 'SignatureBlock's, so a single Evidence statement could be un-protected, or could be endorsed by multiple